kernoio/example-python/README.md

 # Kerno
+> ℹ️ **Beta Status**
+> Kerno is still in active development and things may change quickly.
+> We will move out of beta once the core workflow feels smooth for everyday use and we are confident in the developer experience.

 Kerno is an integration testing co-pilot for backend developers.
 It autonomously generates, runs, and maintains context aware tests inside your IDE.

 ## How to use Kerno extension

 Kerno is available on VS Code, Cursor, and Windsurf.

 ### Getting started
-1. Install the Kerno extension from the VS Code Marketplace.
-Simply search for Kerno.
+1. Install the Kerno extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=kerno.kerno) or from [Open VSX](https://open-vsx.org/extension/Kerno/kerno)
 2. Enter your Kerno key when prompted to activate the extension.
+You can request your key [here](https://www.kerno.io/beta-signup)
 3. Kerno will start indexing your codebase automatically.
 You can track progress in the sidebar.
 <img width="706" height="332" alt="Screenshot 2025-11-05 at 15 33 51" src="https://github.com/user-attachments/assets/919ac324-15ed-45a0-aa08-670b8acd3141" />